stuartpb/barfspace/content/1c1b77bb-9e37-4d0a-9dd2-5bafbeee15f5.md

 # Petlogs: the fleeting lives of mutable systems

-See the [About Petlogs][old README] page for some background and philosophy behind these pages (some of which is out of date, as it refers to the directory structure that originally spawned the layout of these pages).
+See the [About Petlogs](f66caf27-1b92-43ad-89f1-cb796fd15dc7.md) page for some background and philosophy behind these pages (some of which is out of date, as it refers to the directory structure that originally spawned the layout of these pages).

-[old README]: (f66caf27-1b92-43ad-89f1-cb796fd15dc7.md)

 For more on how these logs are going to be restructured amd integrated going forwward, see [Camp Papalima](4f705b65-cc3c-4f66-a256-ae5e5777d276.md).